brockwebb/acs-historian-gpt/README.md

 # ACS Historian GPT
 Easily ask questions and get answers about the history of the US Census Bureau's American Community Survey (ACS)

-Welcome to the Census ACS Data Analyst GPT project!
-This OpenAI GPT was created in order to easily ask questions and get answers using Census ACS data.

 ## Disclaimer
 *PLEASE NOTE:* This *is not* a US Census Bureau Product!
 It is an experimental/independent community project.
 Feedback welcome